 We offer two graduate programs in athletic training.
 Which one is for you?

 These programs allow you to gain new knowledge, apply your skills in real patient care and advance your progress in the profession.

 Become a certified athletic trainer.

-Already a certified athletic trainer?
-Extend your skill set and prime yourself for greater roles.
+Take this program if you're already a certified athletic trainer.
+Advance your skills, knowledge and prime yourself for greater roles.

 Why earn a master's degree in athletic training at Missouri State?